 How Many Cars are Registered in the UK?

-Back in 2020 the number of cars dropped (by 0.6%)—while this is likely related to the pandemic, it is startling because looking back on 30 years worth of data, 2020 was the only year that the number of registered cars decreased.
+The number of registered cars rises nearly every year (with the exception of 2020, when the number of cars dropped by 0.6%)—it is startling because looking back on 30 years worth of data, 2020 was the only year that the number of registered cars decreased.

 Number of Cars by YearGreat BritainUnited Kingdom